 The Philippines is often referred to as one of Asia’s leading nations for LGBT rights and for gay life.
-The predominantly catholic religion of the Philippines has created some cultural challenges but local community are pushing for rights and protections.
-The district of Malate was once the centre of gay Manila, however gentrification has pushed the gay scene out.
+The predominantly catholic religion of the Philippines has created some cultural challenges but the local community are pushing for rights and protections.
+The district of Malate was once the center of gay Manila, however, gentrification has pushed the gay scene out.
 Gay bars and clubs are now spread in small pockets across the city.

 A 2013 survey ranked the Philippines as the 10th most gay-friendly country in the world, and the highest-ranked in Asia, with 73% of respondents claiming homosexuality should be accepted.
 This reflects the country’s reputation for being remarkably gay-friendly, despite a devout Catholic population.

 There are a few reasons for this, one of which being that Filipino indigenous cultures had a very progressive attitude to gender roles and sexual norms, which has survived to this day.
 Though gay marriage is not legal, the issue has been hotly debated in the government for years.